How to prepare for IELTS

 3. Understand the IELTS

 You can prepare for the IELTS by finding out everything you can about the test and by getting familiar with the exam format.
 Read through some exam preparation materials - you can find these online and in bookshops.
 Also check out YouTube for videos about the IELTS.
-Read my introduction to the IELTS test, What is the IELTS exam and download my free eBook, The Essential Guide to the IELTS.
+Read my introduction to the IELTS test, What is the IELTS exam.

 You should study the exam format so you know what the test involves.
 Get to know the different types of questions in the exam.
 For writing, read some sample essays.